Looking to up your veggie game in the kitchen? Now is the time to banish overcooked asparagus forever.

 Preheat the oven to 425 degrees.
 Toss the asparagus with olive oil and season with salt and pepper.
 Roast in the center of the oven for about 10 minutes, until the asparagus is tender and charred in spots.

-7. Grilled asparagus
+7. How to grill asparagus

 For thin asparagus, preheat the grill to 550 degrees.
 For medium or thicker asparagus, preheat the grill to 425 degrees.
 Coat the asparagus with olive oil to keep them from sticking to the grill, and season with salt and pepper.
 For one pound of asparagus, use less than 1/2 teaspoon.